 For more recommended stories, I suggest the website American Indians in Children’s Literature.
 Ms. Reese has an excellent article, “Proceed with Caution: Using Native American Folktales in the Classroom.”

 As you might expect, most of these tales center around the importance of animals and connection between humans and the natural world.
-Many of them are also porquoi tales, a type of “why things are the way they are” story.
-Porquoi tales are common across all cultures.
+Many of them are also pourquoi tales, a type of “why things are the way they are” story.
+Pourquoi tales are common across all cultures.
 I am obviously not an expert in Indigenous storytelling and I welcome your comments on these book selections, as well as other recommendations by Native authors.

 (Note: book covers and titles are affiliate links.)

 Tasunka: A Lakota Horse Legend by Donald F. Montileaux.
 Brilliant illustrations capture the beauty and movement of the magnificent horse in this retelling of a Lakota legend.
 Legend has it that long before the White man appeared the Lakota tamed the wild horses, bringing prosperity to their people.
 But after they misuse the power of the horse, The Great Spirit takes them away for hundreds of years.
 The book includes further information on the importance of the horse for the Lakota as well as additional resources.
 Bilingual.

 Chukfi Rabbit’s Big, Bad Bellyache by Greg Rodgers.
 (Choctaw) I absolutely adore trickster tales!
 Chukfi is super lazy and while all the other animals chip in to build Mrs Possum a new house, Chukfi takes it upon himself to avoid any work.
 However, he changes his mind when he hears their is food to be had and while everyone else is working he helps himself to some delicious butter.
 As you might expect from a traditional tale, Chukfi is in no way rewarded for his laziness and greed!
 Great fun.